Kibbles/polyblip/README.md

 - Define your receiving computer's IP address and port in the included `ip.conf` file.
 The syntax for this file is a single line featuring `ip:port` (e.g. `127.0.0.1:1337`).
 You can use nearly any port you want; Bottle isn't very picky.

 - Start your server using `call_alert.py`.
 If everything worked, you now have a listening Bottle server.
 Have someone call you, and you'll get their name in a popup bubble.
-It also logs all received calls to `call.log`.
+It also logs all received raw XML messages to `call.log`.

 ## Planned features
 - Native cross-platform support.
 This one's a bit of a doozy since not all OS platforms support notifications, and having a big ugly dialog box with an "OK" button is awful.